gokavarapu-M/CS425/Assignments/A2/Readme.md

 ## Declaration

 We, (**Manikanta, Rhema and Jyothisha**) declare that this assignment was completed independently without plagiarism.
 Any external sources used are appropriately referenced.

+**Note:** When testing with domains like google.com, you may notice that iterative and recursive queries return different IP addresses.
+This is expected behavior due to load balancing, round-robin DNS, caching differences, and geo-location optimizations used by many large-scale services.